 Course detail: Kansas School Resource Officer Basic Training

-All certified law enforcement officers who are currently assigned or will be assigned as a School Resource Officer.
+All certified law enforcement officers who are/will be assigned as School Resource Officers

 Must complete the two online training blocks on Mitigating Exposure to the Criminal Justice System prior to attending the SRO course.
 These courses cover the requirements set forth by Senate Bill 367, laws related to the Kansas juvenile justice system.
 Additionally, a Bias Free Policing course must be completed prior to attending.

 The Office of the Kansas Attorney General will reimburse each participant's agency $300 of the registration fee upon successful completion of the course.
 This course will meet daily from 0800-1700.
 The registration fee includes all meals and lodging; there will NOT be a pro-rated registration fee for those who do not lodge at KLETC.

 Fitness Requirements and Expectation of Physical Risk:Active

 Individuals with disabilities are encouraged to attend University of Kansas sponsored events.
 If you require a reasonable accommodation in order to participate in an event, please email KLETC or call 620.694.1400 at least three weeks before the first day of the event.
 Some events may require notice earlier than three weeks and require you contact a specific individual; if so, that information is provided in the event-specific information.